faisoabdirisak/portfolio/README.md

-# portofolio
+# portfolio
-### This is a portofolio website that showcase my education background, skills job experience and my hobbies.
+### This is a portfolio website that showcase my education background, skills job experience and my hobbies.

 ## Live link to this project's GitHub Pages.